Joe-K0OG/js8bbs/README.md

 # js8bbs
-Python-based framework for building a Bulletin Board System using JS8Call as the modem
+Python-based framework for building a Bulletin Board System using JS8Call as the modem.

 This is a fork of the help_text.py script developed by Paul VandenBosch, KC8WBK.